sjung-stat/Recommender-System/README.md

 3. Loyalty

+Likewise, recommender system brings great benefits to the businesses.
 Therefore, majority of online businesses are trying to build more accurate recommender systems.

-Likewise, forecasting future revenues plays an essential role in decision-making process when running a business.

 -----

 ### Objective

 In this project, I will build a recommender system using Deep Learning techniques in Python.

 As of September 15, I started brainstorming project ideas.